hugesuccess/whyclassesarestupidinjavascript/README.md

 to be different because the syntax was different (kind of a big hint).
 Now, the syntax is exactly the same, but the rules are still completely different.

-The most egregious being JavaScripts ability to dynamically update the an instance of a class, even after it has been instantiated by manipulating the scope chain.
+The most egregious being JavaScripts ability to dynamically update an instance of a class (even after it has been instantiated!) by manipulating the scope chain.

 For example: